xaviervasques/hephaistos/README.md

-    features_label=['Target'],  # Apply label encoding for the 'Target' feature rescaling='standard_scaler',  # Apply standard scaling to the features feature_selection='backward_elimination',  # Apply backward elimination for feature selection wrapper_classifier=KNeighborsClassifier()  # Use K-nearest neighbors classifier for the wrapper method in backward elimination
+    features_label=['Target'],  # Apply label encoding for the 'Target' feature rescaling='standard_scaler',  # Apply standard scaling to the features feature_selection='backward_elimination',  # Apply backward elimination for feature selection wrapper_classifier=KNeighborsClassifier(),  # Use K-nearest neighbors classifier for the wrapper method in backward elimination k_features=2  # Select the top 2 features
 )
 # Execute the ML pipeline with the loaded dataset, removing rows with missing values,
 # using a test set of 20%, applying label encoding for the 'Target' feature, rescaling the features using the standard scaler,